MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 ## Investigation steps

-For this investigation, it is assumed that you either have a indication for a potential application compromise in the form of a user report, Azure AD sign-in logs example, or Identity protection detection.
+For this investigation, it's assumed that you either have an indication for a potential application compromise in the form of a user report, Azure AD sign-in logs example, or Identity protection detection.
 Make sure to complete and enable all required prerequisite steps.

-This playbook is created with the intention that not all Microsoft customers and their investigation teams will have the full Microsoft 365 E5 or Azure AD Premium P2 license suite available or configured in the tenant that is being investigated.
-We will however highlight additional automation capabilities when appropriate.
+This playbook is created with the intention that not all Microsoft customers and their investigation teams have the full Microsoft 365 E5 or Azure AD Premium P2 license suite available or configured.
+We'll however highlight other automation capabilities when appropriate.

 ### Determine application type

-It is important to determine the type of application (multi or single tenant) early in the investigation phase to get the correct information needed to reach out to the application owner.
+It's important to determine the type of application (multi or single tenant) early in the investigation phase to get the correct information needed to reach out to the application owner.
 For more information, see [Tenancy in Azure Active Directory](/azure/active-directory/develop/single-and-multi-tenant-apps).

 #### Multi-tenant applications